hsk81/notex-v1.0/notex/editor/media/quickstart/content.rst

 Each |NoTex| report has at least two documents:

-index.txt
+content.txt
-   Contains the main corpus of your manuscript; if it's lengthy then you should split it into multiple documents and *index.txt* [#f02]_ should just "collect" these various parts.
+   Contains the main corpus of your manuscript; if it's lengthy then you should split it into multiple documents and *content.txt* [#f02]_ should just "collect" these various parts.

 and

-index.cfg
+options.cfg
-   Describes how the PDF or HTML exports should *look* like: Novice users should use the defaults provided by |NoTex|, but advanced users can study the examples and the wiki [#f03]_ for further details.
+   Describes how the PDF or HTML exports should *look* like: Novice users should use the default options provided by |NoTex|, but advanced users can study the examples and the wiki [#f03]_ for further details.

-As you may have noticed while *index.txt* is about the **content**, *index.cfg* is about the **presentation**.
-If all you want to do is to write your content as quickly as possible, then just create a new *report* and start typing in *index.txt*.
-But if you also wish to precisely control your presentation then you need to edit *index.cfg*.
+As you may have noticed while *content.txt* is about **content**, *options.cfg* is about **presentation**.
+If all you want to do is to write your manuscript as quickly as possible, then just create a new *report* and start typing in *content.txt*.
+But if you also wish to control your presentation then you need to edit *options.cfg*.

 .. note:: Give it a try and export this quick start -- itself an RST document -- as a PDF and/or HTML: Press the export button in the *report manager* and the application should offer you a ZIP archive for download.
 Unpack and investigate the content!